Educational

 Apple AirPods are the earphones of the moment, but at $159 (or more for the wireless charging option) they are expensive.
 Thankfully, there is a wide range of alternatives that offer a similar form factor and work over Bluetooth with any smartphone yet cost significantly less.

 If you'd rather your child have earphones connected by a wire (so they won't be lost when they fall from their ear), then we would recommend looking at JayBird X3 Sport Bluetooth Headset for iPhone and Android, which are a solid option.
-They are SWEAT PROOF and have eight-hour battery life.
+They are SWEAT PROOF and have an eight-hour battery life.

 Buy on Amazon